verghost/vlc-lua-docs/m/player/index.md

 ```

 ### Return value
-Table contianing item information; keys point to other tables.
+Table containing item information; keys point to other tables.

 ----
 # Rate and Position